Lillian McGeoch

-On 24 April 1926 McKittrick married Rae McGeoch, a sales manager in Toronto.
+On 24 April 1926, McKittrick married Rae McGeoch, a sales manager in Toronto.
 She worked as a freelance commercial artist and taught art.
 She mainly painted oil and tempera landscapes and still life studies.
 She also worked with metal, clay and wood.
 McGeoch had solo exhibitions in Halifax, Nova Scotia (1950), the Toronto Lyceum Club (1957), the Women’s Art Association, Toronto (1961), Richview Library, Toronto (1967, 1969), Newport Hotel, Clarkson, Mississauga (1968) and the Douglas Art Gallery, Toronto.

-She died in 1992 and is buried with her husband, Rae McGeoch (1898–1993), in King City Cemetery, King City, Ontario.